 The relationship between probiotics and the immune system is perhaps the most well-known of the probiotic benefits, going back as far as Metchnikoff's original hypotheses.
 In fact, 70% of your immune system actually is located in your intestine.
 The science of it, however, is a little more detailed.

 If we return to the garden analogy, it can help to understand how the gut bacteria works in terms of immunity.
 Consider a well-tended garden.
 It’s properly watered, with an array of selected flowers, plants, and herbs that have been planted and fertilized with certain soil to help it grow.
 If that same garden is left unattended, however, you risk the chance of weeds coming in and overwhelming the space, meaning that they grow instead of the plants you wanted.

 Just like with immunity, it’s all about the microbiota balance when it comes to digestive support.
-When our gut flora is out of whack, we tend to experience symptoms such as bloating, diarrhea or constipation, flatulence (that can sometimes be smelly gas), trapped wind, and abdominal pain.
+When our gut flora is out of whack, we tend to experience symptoms such as bloating, diarrhea or constipation, flatulence (that can sometimes be smelly gas), trapped wind and abdominal pain.
 These are all signs that the pathogenic-causing bacteria in your gut have outnumbered the good.
-Because these are all symptoms of IBS as well, probiotics can play a huge role in providing relief to IBS patients.
+Because these are all symptoms of IBS, probiotics can play a huge role in providing relief.